Jeremy Shaw. Phase Shifting Index

-Location: Great Hall
+Location: 2nd floor, Great Hall

 The exhibition resonates with themes the contemporary art programme of the Kumu Art Museum has systematically brought into focus over several years by looking at the relations between humanity and technology, as well as the role of speculative fiction in the contemporary visual culture.
 In that way, Phase Shifting Index forms a dialogue with previous exhibitions in Kumu: Ryoji Ikeda’s supersymmetries (2015), Katja Novitskova’s If Only You Could See What I Have Seen with Your Eyes.
 Stage 2 (2018), and the group exhibition Broken Symmetries (2020).
 It also connects with the most recent exhibition, Up All Night: Looking Closely at Rave Culture (2021), via the themes of dance, bodily movements and escaping the present.